On the First Day, the Day and Night of Mankind Are Born and Stand Fast Thanks to the Authority of God

 Let us look at the first passage: “And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness.
-And God called the light Day, and the darkness he called Night.
+And God called the light Day, and the darkness He called Night.
 And the evening and the morning were the first day” (Gen 1:3–5).
 This passage describes God’s first act at the beginning of creation, and the first day that God passed in which there was an evening and a morning.
 But it was an extraordinary day: God began to prepare the light for all things, and, furthermore, divided the light from the darkness.
 On this day, God began to speak, and His words and authority existed side-by-side.
 His authority began to show forth among all things, and His power spread among all things as a result of His words.
 From this day onward, all things were formed and stood fast because of the words of God, the authority of God, and the power of God, and they began to function thanks to the words of God, the authority of God, and the power of God.
 When God said the words “Let there be light,” so there was light.
-God did not embark upon any enterprise; the light had appeared as a result of His words.
+God did not embark upon any program of works; the light had appeared as a result of His words.
 This was the light that God called day, and which man still depends on for his existence today.
 By God’s command, its substance and value have never changed, and it has never disappeared.
-Its existence shows forth the authority and power of God, and proclaims the existence of the Creator, and it confirms, over and over, the identity and status of the Creator.
+Its existence shows forth the authority and power of God, and proclaims the existence of the Creator.
+It confirms, over and over, the identity and status of the Creator.
 It is not intangible, or illusory, but is a real light that can be seen by man.
 From that time onward, in this empty world in which “the earth was without form, and void; and darkness was on the face of the deep,” there was produced the first material thing.
 This thing came from the words of the mouth of God, and appeared in the first act of the creation of all things because of the authority and utterances of God.
 Soon after, God ordered the light and the darkness to separate….
 Everything changed and was completed because of the words of God….
 God called this light “Day,” and the darkness He called “Night.”
-From that time, the first evening and the first morning were produced in the world God intended to create, and God said that this was the first day.
+At that time, the first evening and the first morning were produced in the world God intended to create, and God said that this was the first day.
 This day was the first day of the Creator’s creation of all things, and was the beginning of the creation of all things, and was the first time that the authority and power of the Creator had been shown forth in this world that He had created.

-Through these words, man is able to behold the authority of God, and the authority of God’s words, and the power of God.
-Because only God is possessed of such power, and so only God has such authority, and because God is possessed of such authority, and so only God has such power.
+Through these words, man is able to behold the authority of God and of God’s words, as well as God’s power.
+Because only God is possessed of such power, so only God has such authority; because God is possessed of such authority, so only God has such power.
 Could any man or object possess such authority and power as this?
 Is there an answer in your hearts?
 Apart from God, does any created or non-created being possess such authority?
-Have you ever seen an example of such a thing in any other books or publications?
+Have you ever seen an example of such a thing in any book or publication?
 Is there any record that someone created the heavens and earth and all things?
-It does not appear in any other books or records; these are, of course, the only authoritative and powerful words about God’s magnificent creation of the world, which are recorded in the Bible, and these words speak for the unique authority of God, and the unique identity of God.
+It does not appear in any other books or records; these are, of course, the only authoritative and powerful words about God’s magnificent creation of the world, which are recorded in the Bible; these words speak for the unique authority and identity of God.
 Can such authority and power be said to symbolize the unique identity of God?
 Can they be said to be possessed by God, and God alone?
 Without a doubt, only God Himself possesses such authority and power!
 This authority and power cannot be possessed or replaced by any created or non-created being!
 Is this one of the characteristics of the unique God Himself?
 Have you witnessed it?
-These words quickly and clearly allow people to understand the fact that God is possessed of unique authority, and unique power, and He is possessed of supreme identity and status.
+These words quickly and clearly allow people to understand the fact that God is possessed of unique authority, and unique power, of supreme identity and status.
 From the fellowship above, can you say that the God you believe in is the unique God Himself?